The Independent Plastic Surgery Match (2010 to 2018): Applicant and Program Trends, Match Predictors at Top-Ranked Programs and Future Directions

 METHODS: With American Council of Academic Plastic Surgeons (ACAPS) approval, the San Francisco Match provided data for the independent match (2010-2018).
 Applicant variables were analyzed to determine correlation with a match at top-ranked programs using Doximity Residency Navigator (DRN).

-CONCLUSIONS: Since 2010, independent plastic surgery applicant and program participation has decreased, with significantly fewer positions available than the integrated match.
+CONCLUSIONS: Since 2010, independent plastic surgery applicant and program participation has decreased, with significantly fewer positions available compared to the integrated match.
 Factors predictive of a match at top-ranked DRN plastic surgery programs include high Step 1 scores, AOA membership, and prerequisite training at the same institution.

 Back to 2019 Abstracts